francois-gm/go-kabk/go4-2021-2022-thesis-assignment/boilerplate-html-js-sass/README.md

 Because there are a few elements you'd rather not reconceptually think over, ie standardized things that never move.
 Because the more you'll work on your project, the more working with a clean and ordered file system appears beneficial.

+## About the folder's structure

+Since you'd likely benefit from avoiding having endless unordered files of various levels on importance all over, I propose the following:
+`/assets/..`
+This folder contains elements required for your website to run.
+These elements are likely to be required on **all** your pages.
+Inside this folder, you can find a /css subfolder, a /fonts subfolder, a /images subfolder and a /js subfolder.
+`/content/..`
+Put your images, videos, files, etc there...

+Your pages (index.htm but also other pages) can stay on the top level of your folder.

 ## HTML boilerplate